mehmetucar45/facedetection/README.md

 #just run facedetect.py file
 #Some additional libraries are required.
 Please pip the following libraries to make it run
-#dlib opencv numpy tkinter simplegui
+#dlib cv2 numpy tkinter simplegui yattag imagetk

 #developeb by mucar